Ateeq-urs/Shell_Scripts/README.md

 Cheers!
-This is a personal project, feel free to fork or improve upon the repo yourself!
+This is a personal project, feel free to fork or improve upon the code yourself!